Doctor of Nursing Practice (BSN to DNP)

 About

-The Doctor of Nursing Practice (BSN to DNP) pathway at Fort Hays State University is designed for students who have earned a Bachelor of Science in Nursing (BSN) from an accredited institution.
-This hybrid program offers the majority of coursework online, with only a few semesters requiring minimal on-campus visits, depending on course requirements.
-On-campus dates are published at least six weeks prior to the start of each semester.
-The Doctor of Nursing Practice (BSN to DNP) pathway requires all preceptor clinicals to be completed in Kansas, Nebraska, or Oklahoma.
+The Doctor of Nursing Practice (BSN to DNP) pathway at Fort Hays State University is designed for registered nurses who hold a Bachelor of Science in Nursing (BSN) from an accredited institution.
+This hybrid program delivers much of the coursework online, requiring limited on-campus attendance during select semesters, based on specific course requirements.
+On-campus dates are published at least six weeks before the start of each semester.

-Nurses pursuing the Doctor of Nursing Practice (BSN to DNP) pathway will complete a total of 75 credit hours in the Family Nurse Practitioner (FNP) track.
-The FNP track prepares nurses to provide primary care across the lifespan.
-The program accepts applicants from Kansas, Oklahoma, and Nebraska.
+Students pursuing this pathway will complete a total of 75 credit hours in the Family Nursing Practitioner (FNP) track.
+The FNP track equips nurses to deliver primary care services across the lifespan, preparing them for advanced clinical roles in a variety of settings.

 Why pursue a Doctor of Nursing Practice (BSN to DNP) at Fort Hays State University?